joinpursuit/Pursuit-Core-iOS/fundamentals/functions-one/README.md

 Thinking about the return type is a new concept, but we've seen hints of it before.
 What does it mean to return something?

 Think of a function like a command.
 We give it a series of inputs and it will execute code.
-The return statement is the function's way of telling us a message after it has finished exectuing its code.
+The return statement is the function's way of telling us a message after it has finished executing its code.

-With the example of doubleANumber(number:) the message we get back is an Int that represents the doubled number.
+With the example of `doubleANumber(number:)` the message we get back is an `Int` that represents the doubled number.

 ## 3: Creating our Own Functions